 - Do not attempt to put a tourniquet unless the bleeding is very severe.
 A poorly executed tourniquet could do more harm than good.

-The goal for first aid in burns is to remove the person from the source of burns, cool the site and prevent further damage and infection to it.
+The goal of first aid in burns is to remove the person from the source of burns, cool the site, and prevent further damage and infection to it.
 Burns can be classified by the degree of damage to the skin:

 First-degree burns– only affect the topmost and outer layer of the skin.
 A good example would be mild sunburn.
-The burn site is red, painful, dry but no blisters such as described in the video below:
+The burn site is red, painful, and dry but has no blisters.

-Second-degree burns – also known as partial thickness burn and involves the outer layer of the skin (epidermis) and part of the inner layer (dermis).
-The site appears red, painful, swollen and with blisters.
+Second-degree burns – are also known as partial thickness burn and involves the outer layer of the skin (epidermis) and part of the inner layer (dermis).
+The site appears red, painful, swollen, and with blisters.

-Third-degree burns – destroys both skin layers.
+Third-degree burns – destroy both skin layers.
 The burned area appears white or charred.
 There is no sensation in the area as nerve endings are damaged.

-First Aid for Second and Third Degree Burns:
+Basic First Aid for Second- and Third-Degree Burns

 - For small burns less than 3 inches in size: Immerse in cool water or apply a compress for 10 to 15 minutes.

-- For large burns: Do not immerse in cold water as this may lead to hypothermia, drop in blood pressure and eventually, shock.
+- For large burns: Do not immerse in cold water as this may lead to hypothermia, a drop in blood pressure, and eventually, shock.

-- Protect the burned area by covering it loosely with cool, moist sterile bandage.
+- Protect the burned area by covering it loosely with a cool, moist sterile bandage.

 - Prevent shock by laying the person down and elevating the feet.